 If you’ve got to change stations, as you do in Vienna, for example, then get to your new station and drop your bags first before attempting to explore the city.

 Do your research before you arrive and don’t be too ambitious.
 Pick a couple of sights near the station.
 You don’t want to be exploring too far from the station and then have a mad dash back to catch your connection if you get lost or waylaid.

 Sometimes it’s more enjoyable just to find a pleasant cafe near the station and recharge with a meal or a coffee and snack and just watch the world go by rather than dashing around a new city worrying about making it back in time.
 The point is that you want to get a flavour of the places you stop in, you don’t need to follow the whole tourist trail.

 Reaching your final destination is incredibly exciting.
 You’ll have covered the whole of Europe from west to east and seen the culture slowly change.
 The last leg into Turkey is something of an adventure in itself.

 The best option to do this is on a night train, but even so, don’t expect a good night’s sleep as you’ll have to stop at the Turkish border and get out at the station to get your passport stamped.
 You’ll need to make sure you’ve arranged a Turkish visa first, as the days of being able to simply purchase one at the border are numbered.

-And because of major engineering work to accommodate the new underground train tunnel linking the European and Asian sides of Istanbul, the final train stop is in flux and you’ll need to check carefully before making the journey.
+And because of significant engineering work to accommodate the new underground train tunnel linking the European and Asian sides of Istanbul, the final train stop is in flux, and you’ll need to check carefully before making the journey.

 Once You Arrive – Istanbul Sightseeing Tips